typedb/typedb-docs/02-clients/07-new-client.md

 ## Introduction

-Vaticle maintains official TypeDB Clients (TypeDB Studio and Console) and Drivers for Java, Python, and NodeJS.
+Vaticle maintains official TypeDB Tools (TypeDB Studio and Console) and Drivers for Java, Python, and NodeJS.
 All our other TypeDB Clients or Drivers are community-built.

 It's possible to build a TypeDB Client for any language.
 A TypeDB Client fundamentally is a lightweight frontend